 - You are assured of having wheels even when the parks have run out.

-– Variable speeds – Disney scooters are set at “slow”.
+- Variable speeds (Disney scooters are set at “slow”).

 Where can I rent an ECV or wheelchair at Walt Disney World?

-In the Magic Kingdom:
+At Magic Kingdom:

 - Mickey’s Gift Station at Transportation and Ticket Center (limited quantities)